 To roast in a fire, take an aluminum pie plate and punch rows of holes.
 Make cuts in chestnuts or puncture them—this will allow the nut to release steam—and place on a grill over white-hot coals.
 If you have a chestnut roaster for the fireplace, all the better.

 Chestnuts work well in savory dishes as well as sweet ones.
 They are often used as a substitute for potatoes or pasta in Europe due to their high starch content.
 Mashed or whole braised chestnuts are good partners with sweet potatoes, carrots, mushrooms, brussels sprouts, and cabbage.
 Most Americans use them in stuffings and desserts.

-You'll find many recipes to try in the chestnut recipe collection linked below, including standard stuffing and dessert offerings as well as innovative new uses for chestnuts.
+They are commonly used in stuffing and dessert offerings but there are also innovative new uses for chestnuts.
 While you can get them fresh most places, you can save time and cooking energy by buying canned whole chestnuts or chestnut puree.
 Use this in recipes when fresh ones are out of season.